lupyuen/lupyuen.github.io/src/usb.md

 ### Header Error

-When the LoRa Module detects a __LoRa Header with CRC Error__, it stops the Receive Timer and calls the Callback Function for Receive Timeout: [radio.c](https://github.com/lupyuen/lora-sx1262/blob/master/src/radio.c#L1445-L1458)
+When the LoRa Module detects a __LoRa Header with CRC Error__, we stop the Receive Timer and call the Callback Function for Receive Timeout: [radio.c](https://github.com/lupyuen/lora-sx1262/blob/master/src/radio.c#L1445-L1458)

 ```c
     //  If a Header with CRC Error was received...